Please Read How You Can Help Keep the Encyclopedia Free

 Chodorow's work is controversial, but it is undeniable that girls and boys grow up facing different expectations of how they will behave.
 Children receive strong cultural messages — from parents, teachers, peers and the media — about sex-appropriate traits and behaviors.
 Girls are supposed to be nurturing, self-sacrificing, non-aggressive and attractive; “care” is largely seen as a feminine characteristic.
 These traits traditionally contribute to women's inequality: nurturers are not seen as good leaders.
 There are few women CEOs, generals, or political leaders.
 Girls may also become disadvantaged by the anticipation of marriage and child-rearing, insofar as they are less likely than boys to invest in their human “capital”.

 Feminists share the view that contemporary families are not only realms of choice but also realms of constraint.
-Feminists also agree that the gender hierarchy in our society is unjust, although they differ on its sources.
+Feminists also agree that the gender hierarchy in our society is unjust, although they differ on what they take its sources to be.
 Some feminists emphasize the family as the “linchpin” of gender injustice (Okin 1989); while others see the main causes in the structure of work and opportunity (Bergmann 1986); still others stress sexual domination and violence (MacKinnon 1989).
 All of these strands seem important contributors to gender inequality, and it is doubtful that any one can be fully reduced to the others.
 It is therefore important to deepen our understanding of the interplay of these different sources of subordination.
+There is clearly what Okin (1989) termed a “cycle of vulnerability” through which women's unequal position in the home interacts with women's unequal position in the workplace.
+For example, because women tend to earn less than men, if someone has to take time off to raise the kids, it makes economic sense for it to be the female lower earner.
 Gender also undoubtedly interacts with other axes of social disadvantage, such as race and class.
 Indeed, feminist work on families has increasingly recognized the diverse experiences of women in families that encompass not only heterosexual two parent families, but also single women, lesbian and gay families, and families in poverty.
 We need to be careful not to lump together distinct social phenomena.
 Although I will sometimes refer to “the family” in this essay, it is crucial to keep in mind the diversity of family forms and circumstances.

 Whether families are the primary cause, or a contributing cause along with other social structures and culturally generated expectations, feminists point to the ways that families are part of a system that reproduces women's social and economic inequality.
 Families cannot be viewed apart from that system or in isolation from it.
 Nor can they be assumed to be just: too many of them are not.
 The issue, for feminists, is not whether the state can intervene in the family and reproduction but how, and to what ends.